 F3.
 When do these activities take place?

-The Summer team bonding activity and Singapore City Tour are conducted before the teaching week begins (applicable for both the 4-week and 6-week programme).
-Thereafter, there will be social activities conducted over two Saturdays once the programme starts.
-Students are strongly encouraged to participate.
+The Summer team bonding activity and Singapore City Tour are conducted before the teaching week begins.
+Thereafter, there will be social activities conducted over two Saturdays and certain weekdays after commencement of lessons.
+Students are strongly encouraged to participate in social activities.

-The City Tour is a common activity for all summer students on the 2-week and 4-week programme.
-Apart from the City Tour, you can select your preferred activity for each of the two Saturdays mentioned above.
-You can make your selection upon enrolment in the Study Abroad portal, subject to availability of vacancies and on a first-come-first serve basis.
+The Singapore City Tour is a common activity for all summer students.
+Apart from the Singapore City Tour, you can select your preferred activities as mentioned above.
+Details on registration of social activities will be communicated to confirmed summer participants by early June.
+Registration is subject to availability of vacancies and on a first-come-first serve basis.
 In the event that you are unable to select the activity that you prefer, be assured that all activities offered are of similar value and duration.
-Students should take the opportunity to interact with different groups of students during any of the activities conducted.
+Students can take the opportunity to interact with different groups of students during any of the activities conducted.

 F5.
 Is there an orientation?
 Is it compulsory?